I remember specifically how I would always soothe myself with food.

 The real root cause of my excess weight in childhood was a deep feeling of never being enough for anyone.

-I had this huge sentiment that I never belonged anywhere and wasn't good enough for anyone, especially at home.
+I had this huge sentiment that I never belonged anywhere and wasn't good enough for anyone.

 Coming from an immigrant household, integrating into a new country and making new friends was very difficult for me.
 I was bullied because I was overweight and quiet, and kids picked on me very easily.